kohsuke/spark/docs/monitoring.md

   - hiveClientCalls.count
   - sourceCodeSize (histogram)

+- namespace=executorPlugin
+  - This allows to introduce metrics defined by user-supplied code, using the executor plugin infrastructure.
+  It is configured using `spark.executor.metrics.plugins`

 ### Source = JVM Source
 Notes:
   - Activate this source by setting the relevant `metrics.properties` file entry or the